Overview

 - Inbound Message Type field:

-- The field enables you to choose the inbound message type from the drop-down.
+- The field lets you select the inbound message type from the drop-down menu.

 - Choose an appropriate value for the drop-down.